Aliases for GDF5 Gene

 GeneCards Summary for GDF5 Gene

 GDF5 (Growth Differentiation Factor 5) is a Protein Coding gene.
-Diseases associated with GDF5 include Du Pan Syndrome and Chondrodysplasia, Grebe Type.
-Among its related pathways are GPCR Pathway and Phospholipase-C Pathway.
-GO annotations related to this gene include identical protein binding and cytokine activity.
+Diseases associated with GDF5 include Brachydactyly, Type C and Chondrodysplasia, Grebe Type.
+Among its related pathways are ERK Signaling and TGF-Beta Pathway.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and cytokine activity.
 An important paralog of this gene is GDF6.

 Growth factor involved in bone and cartilage formation.
 During cartilage development regulates differentiation of chondrogenic tissue through two pathways.
 Firstly, positively regulates differentiation of chondrogenic tissue through its binding of high affinity with BMPR1B and of less affinity with BMPR1A, leading to induction of SMAD1-SMAD5-SMAD8 complex phosphorylation and then SMAD protein signaling transduction (PubMed:24098149, PubMed:21976273, PubMed:15530414, PubMed:25092592).
 Secondly, negatively regulates chondrogenic differentiation through its interaction with NOG (PubMed:21976273).
 Required to prevent excessive muscle loss upon denervation.
 This function requires SMAD4 and is mediated by phosphorylated SMAD1/5/8 (By similarity).
 Binds bacterial lipopolysaccharide (LPS) and mediates LPS-induced inflammatory response, including TNF secretion by monocytes (PubMed:11276205).